-&lt;sup>1 If you are not an employee but received compensation, the company may send Form 1099-NEC instead of Form W-2.
+If you are not an employee but received compensation, the company may send Form 1099-NEC instead of Form W-2.
 You will also receive information about your exercise of an ISO on Form 3921 and your transfer of stock acquired through an ESPP on Form 3922.
 These statements include exercise date, exercise price and fair market value at exercise, as well as additional information.

-&lt;sup>2Keep in mind, not all transactions generate a Form 1099-B.
+Keep in mind, not all transactions generate a Form 1099-B.